Employers guide to assessing fitness to work, including asking for medical evidence, fit notes, and dealing with long term or frequent absences.

 Back to work action planning is successful in returning people to work, particularly when used early during long term sickness absence.
 Evidence shows that people are more likely to get back to work when they talk to their employers during periods of sickness and make plans for returning to work.
 These plans can be a powerful tool in helping people get back to work quickly when they become ill.
 Their purpose is to guide a discussion and set a framework for actions to consider when an employee has been absent from work for between 4 to 6 weeks.
 It provides a snapshot of information at a particular time and is open to regular review.

-There is more information on managing sickness absence and a return to work on the Health and Safety Executive website.
+Fit for Work has more information on managing sickness absence and a return to work.

 If you agree a phased return to work or altered hours after a period of sickness, pay SSP for the days that your employee is sick in the normal way.
 Any day for which SSP is paid will count towards the maximum entitlement of 28 weeks.
 Your employee’s absence must form a PIW before SSP is paid.